Xavier Arline joins Navy lacrosse team; quarterback will continue to play football for Midshipmen

 Arline de-committed from North Carolina after Mack Brown took over as football coach and did not endorse his attempt to be a two-sport athlete in Chapel Hill.
 Arline reopened his recruitment and ultimately chose Navy because it offered the best opportunity to play football and lacrosse.

-Arline developed more quickly on the gridiron than expected and wound up starting three games at quarterback as a plebe in 2020.
+Arline developed more quickly on the gridiron than expected and saw the field in five games.
 He became just the fifth freshman in program history to start the Army-Navy game and rushed for a career-high 109 yards.

-Arline chose not to play lacrosse last spring while focusing on football and wound up battling classmate Tai Lavatai for the top spot on the depth chart during spring camp.
+Arline chose not to play lacrosse last spring while focusing on football and battled Lavatai for the top spot on the depth chart during spring camp.
 That competition continued into August training camp with Lavatai ultimately emerging as the starter.

 Lavatai got hurt early in the second half of the season opener against Marshall and Arline finished the game.
 Arline then started against Air Force and Houston, playing well in the latter contest as Navy nearly pulled off an upset.